HEIGVD-Experience/ISI-labs/README.md

 |Lab6|6|

 > [!WARNING]
-> As thoses labs has been made through Cyberlearn we only have the readme file for the two first labs.
+> As these labs were created on Cyberlearn, we only have the readme file of the first labs.